frederic-perez/AmE-dictionary/data/dictionary.md

 __plunder__ _v_ :five::hammer: (plundered)
 __plunge__ _v_ :two::hammer: _Plunge the toilet._
 __plunger__ _n_ :two::hammer: _The syringe's plunger._
+__plurale tantum__ :dart: A plurale tantum (Latin for "plural only") is a noun that appears only in the plural form and does not have a singular variant for referring to a single object.
+In a less strict usage of the term, it can also refer to nouns whose singular form is rarely used.
+In English pluralia tantum are frequently words which denote objects that occur or function as pairs or sets, such as spectacles, trousers, pants, scissors, clothes, electronics, bagpipes, or genitals.
 __plush__ _adj_ :six: Things that are plush are luxurious and a little over the top.
 A bedspread made of mink fur would be considered plush.
 Plush originally referred to a rich, soft type of fabric, and it’s now used to describe anything extravagant.
 A plush lifestyle is one only the wealthy can afford, with expensive restaurants, obedient servants, and fancy furniture.
 A plush living room is full of paintings and decorations.
 Someone who dresses in a plush way only buys the finest, most expensive clothing.
 Plush living is lavish living.
 __plutocracy__ _n_ Government by the wealthy.
 __ply__ _v_ :nine::hammer: (plying) _It is the perfecting designed environment to ply his trade._ _He was plying a broom._ _If she wanted to ply her trade on the premises, the manager wanted a cut._